 ART CENTER FRAME SHOP 616 Second St. Sandra Henry, Sara Starr, Lynne Bryan, and Judy Lachowsky, watercolors.

-BELLE STARR 405 2nd St. “Pop-up Studio,” Christina Anastasia, custom-made jewelry.
+BELLE STARR 405 2nd St. “Bella Christina Release Party!,” Christina Swingdler, jewelry.
 Music by Jeffrey Smoller, solo instrumental guitar.

 BLUE OX BOUTIQUE 515 Second St.